gray rectangle with angle

 • Advances

 Some trucking factoring companies require minimum monthly volumes.
-If you fail to meet these volumes, you might be charged with additional fees.
-Also, if you terminate your factoring agreement before the end of the contract, you may be charged a termination fee.
+If you fail to meet these volumes, you might be charged additional fees.
+If you terminate your factoring agreement before the end of the contract, you may be charged a termination fee.

 The primary thing to keep in mind is that the factoring company you work with should be transparent and upfront about any of these fees.
 If you see unexpected hidden fees taken out of your invoices, that’s a red flag to investigate.
 Those fees come directly out of your profits, so you want them to be as predictable and reasonable as possible.

 • Faster access to payments.
 The factoring process gives you rapid access to cash.
-Freight factoring lets you cover short-term operating costs without having to wait or worry about collections.
+Freight factoring allows you to cover short-term operating costs without having to wait or worry about collections.

 • Direct payments to fuel cards.
-The best factoring companies will pay invoices directly to fuel cards and offer discounts to those in the trucking industry.
+Some factoring companies may pay invoices directly to fuel cards and offer discounts to those in the trucking industry.

 How do factoring companies qualify freight carriers?

-A freight factoring company will typically qualify freight carriers based on risk and volume and other factors.
+A freight factoring company will typically qualify freight carriers based on a combination of numerous factors.

 Monthly invoice volume